Climate-adaptive building shell: Micro-scale changes

 Three layers ETFE Diaphragms in the Media ICT Building (Barcelona, Spain) with the second and third layers able to change the façade's transparency based on the amount of air inside them.

 These kinds of changes directly affect the internal structure of a material either via thermophysical or opaque optical properties, or through the exchange of energy from one form to another.
 When considering the adaptative level, they usually fall into the smart material category.
 They are characterized by being altered by outside stimuli such as temperature, heat, moisture, light, electric or magnetic fields.
 An important consideration in the use of this type of materials is whether their changes are reversible or irreversible.

 The most attractive property that catches the designers' attention is its immediacy or real-time response, which in turn improves its functionality and performance, and at the same time decreases its energy use.
-Some examples are: aerogel (synthetic low-density translucent substance applied in window glazing), phase-change material (like micro-encapsulated wax), salt hydrates, thermochromic polymer films, shape-memory alloys, temperature-responsive polymers, structure integrated photovoltaics, and smart thermobimetal self-ventilating skins.
+Some examples are: aerogel, phase-change material (like micro-encapsulated wax), salt hydrates, thermochromic polymer films, shape-memory alloys, temperature-responsive polymers, structure integrated photovoltaics, and smart thermobimetal self-ventilating skins.